jaszhix/vquery/README.md

 </big></p>

 vQuery is a simple, light-weight, vanilla JS wrapper for jQuery-like syntax.
-It is currently experimental, so use it at your own risk.

 ## Install